Safeguarding Staff Policy

 What happens if an allegation of abuse is made against a member of staff in the Setting?

-If anyone makes an allegation of abuse against a member of our staff, or will be informed
+If anyone makes an allegation of abuse against a member of our staff or we are informed we will

 (Area Children’s Officer (Safeguarding)) who acts in the role of LADO, or Local Authority Designated